MediaComem/comem-masrad-dfa/subjects/bootstrap/README.md

 ## Why Bootstrap?

-Bootstrap is a **framework** _(although technically more a library)_: it's a set of **pre-defined** "elements", here HTML components and CSS classes, that developers can use to gain:
+Bootstrap is a **framework** _(although technically more a library)_: it's a set of **pre-defined** HTML components and CSS classes that developers can use to gain:

 - **Speed of development**:
-  - Everything is already there for you
+  - Almost everything is already there for you
 - **Consistency**:
   - All your pages will share the same style
 - **Responsivness**: